GingerTeaOrg/Metrostroi-Coding-Wiki/wiki/Function Glossary.md

 ## self:SetModel("modelname")

 Set model according to path that you pass as string, ie ``"models/lilly/uf/u2/u2h.mdl"``.
 Occurs in ``function ENT:Initialize()``.
 See your example script that you copied in "Getting Started".
+Don't forget to include the ``.mdl`` file extension or else the model will not be found.

 ## function ENT:TrainSpawnerUpdate()